apache/beam/sdks/python/apache_beam/yaml/README.md

 way in making this easier).

-Here we provide a simple declarative syntax for describing pipelines that does not require coding experience or learnig how to use an SDK&mdash;any text editor will do.
+Here we provide a simple declarative syntax for describing pipelines that does not require coding experience or learning how to use an SDK&mdash;any text editor will do.
 Some installation may be required to actually *execute* a pipeline, but we envision various services (such as Dataflow) to accept yaml pipelines